-The Company's financial instruments consist of cash and cash equivalents, receivables, accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash and cash equivalents, receivables, accounts payable and accrued liabilities and accounts payable to related parties.
 The Company has designated its cash and cash equivalents as fair value through profit or loss, which are measured at fair value.
 Receivables are classified as loans and receivables, which are measured at amortized cost.
-Accounts payable and accrued liabilities are classified as other financial liabilities, which are measured at amortized cost.
+Accounts payable and accrued liabilities and accounts payable to related parties are classified as other financial liabilities, which are measured at amortized cost.